Last Updated on January 6th, 2020

 The problem with these pads is the same as with the Anti-Blemish Astringent.
 The pads contain a mixture of alcohol, camphor, eucalyptus oil, and menthol.
 The alcohol both removes oil from the skin and stimulates the skin to create more, ensuring that you always need to use the pads.

 This blackhead cleanser may actually help remove blackheads on loose, oily skin.
 It contains tiny particles of polyethylene plastic that scrub the skin without injuring it, and it contains 2% salicylic acid, which helps strip away the fats that hold dead skin cells to the surface and that plug pores.
 The problem with this and many similar cleansers is that salicylic acid has to set on the skin in order to really work, and most people simply apply the cleanser and rinse it away before the active ingredients can do their jobs.
 For salicylic acid to really get into your pores to break up clogs, you need to apply this cleanser and then let it set for at least 30 seconds.
 Since your face is often dripping and wet, this isn’t the most comfortable experience.
 Salicylic acid is typically much more effective when used in a product that remains on your face all day, like a treatment cream.

 If you are an American over the age of 50, you probably can remember a time when the blue jar of Noxzema cleansing cream was the only product many stores carried for acne treatment.
-Now also available in a jar with a pump, this product was the mainstay of anti-acne skin care.
+This product was the mainstay of anti-acne skin care.
 The cream used to be made with lye, just to make sure it got all the dirt off your face.
 Phenol was added to make sure it stayed fresh—and you could be sure the bacteria off your fingers met sudden death when you dipped your fingers in Noxzema.

 Nowadays Noxzema cleaning cream no longer contains lye or phenol.
 You can’t use it to strip wax off your floors, or to prime outdoor surfaces for painting.
 However, the eucalyptus, menthol, and camphor that cause problems with almost all Noxzema products are still in the cleansing cream, and if you have sensitive skin, you really should avoid it.
 People who have especially resistant (non-sensitive) oily skin may be OK after using Noxzema, but there are better options.